GrantBirki/fastly-tempo/README.md

 ![ServieId Only Image](assets/img/friendly-service-name.png)

 Note: You can mix `method 1` and `method 2` together.
 In the `SERVICES` variable.
-I would not recommend doing this though
+I would not recommend doing this though.

 ## New Relic Queries to View Data